 Ensure that all code is available in the environment branch–If you point to or include hooks to code in other branches, such as a private branch, you may encounter problems with the build and deploy process.
-For example, if you include a theme from a private repository in your branch, the theme will not build with the Magento code.
+For example, if you include a theme from a private repository in your branch, the theme will not build with the application code.

 Add new extensions, integrations, and code in iterated branches–Make and test changes locally, push to Integration, then to Staging and Production.
 Test and resolve issues in each environment before merging the updates to the next environment.
 Some extensions and integrations must be enabled and configured in a specific order due to dependencies.
 Adding these in groups can make your build and deploy process much easier and help determine where issues occur.

 Verify service versions and relationships and the ability to connect–Verify the services that are available to your application and ensure you are using the most current, compatible version.
 See Service relationships and System requirements in the Installation guide for recommended versions..

 Test locally and in the Integration environment before deploying to Staging and Production–Identify and fix issues in your local and Integration environments to prevent extended downtime when you deploy to Staging and Production environments.

 magento-cloud local:buildcommand to test the build in your local environment.
 Identify and fix any issues related to composer dependencies and environment and application configuration before deploying to a remote environment.
 See Test build your code locally before deployment.

-Run the Cloud for Adobe Commerce smart wizard to ensure that your Cloud project configuration follows best practices for build and deployment including static content deployment (SCD) strategy.
+Run the Adobe Commerce on cloud infrastructure smart wizard to ensure that your Cloud project configuration follows best practices for build and deployment including static content deployment (SCD) strategy.
 See Smart wizard.

 After completing testing in local and Integration environments, deploy and test in the Staging environment–See Deploy code to Staging and Production.